tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 Text Fields
 ===

 In Java there are are 3 main types of text field - the normal textfield, the password field and the drop-down menu.
 What these are and how they work will be explained in this chapter.
-As an introduction, if there is any doubt as to what a text field is, a text field is a box that lets the user inpuit a small amount of text.
+As an introduction, if there is any doubt as to what a text field is, a text field is a box that lets the user input a small amount of text.
 As a passing statement, these textfields interact with the layouts introduced in that last part just as buttons do.

 ## The Normal Text Field
 What a normal text field is was just explained, it is a way for the user to input text.
 To create these you will have to copy out the following: